cccttt10/my-site/content/blog/is-ssr-really-the-only-solution/index.md

 updatedAt: '2019-12-02'
 title: 'Is SSR Really the Only Solution?'
 # Description should be no more than 160 characters in length
-description: 'My thoughts on server side rendering in 2019: SSR's advantages, disadvantages and alternatives'
+description: 'My thoughts on server side rendering in 2019'
 categories: ['web', 'ssr', 'architecture']
 banner: './images/banner.png'
 ---